Healthy living – the basics

 Look after your mental health

-If you experience low mood or depression, you’re not alone.
+If you experience anxiety, low mood or depression, you’re not alone.
 It’s important to talk to others about how you feel and seek help.
-Treatments can be very effective and there are lots of different options available.
+Treatments can be very effective and there are ways to manage your condition.

-Eating a balanced diet can help to keep your weight within a normal range.
+Eating a balanced diet can help to keep your weight within a healthy range.
 It can also help you recover after an illness.
-The NHS Livewell website has lots of advice about healthy eating.
-While the NHS advises eating starchy food as part of a healthy diet, some health professionals say that a low carb diet is better for people with type 2 diabetes.
+The NHS Live Well website has lots of advice about healthy eating.
+While the NHS advises eating starchy food as part of a balanced diet, some health professionals say that a low carb diet is better for people with type 2 diabetes.

 Get enough sleep

-Lack of sleep can make you more prone to medical conditions such as high blood pressure, heart disease and diabetes.
-If you’re having trouble sleeping, you could try:
+Lack of sleep can make you more prone to medical conditions, such as high blood pressure, obesity, heart disease and diabetes.
+If you're having trouble sleeping, you could try:

 - sticking to a regular bedtime routine